 College level nonremedial courses without an exact equivalent to UT may also transfer with the designated LD (lower division course credit) or UD (upper division course credit).
 LD or UD courses used to meet specific curricular requirements must have the approval of the college in which the major is located.
 Students who transfer from colleges that do not have a course equivalency agreement will have their transcripts individually evaluated.

-The Office of the University Registrar evaluates all undergraduate transfer coursework through a long standing collaborative effort with departmental faculty, department heads, and undergraduate program coordinators.
+The Office of Undergraduate Admissions Transfer Center evaluates all undergraduate transfer coursework through a long standing collaborative effort with departmental faculty, department heads, and undergraduate program coordinators.
 This process assures that transfer courses cover the same content and require the same learning outcomes at UT coursework.
 For college level nonremedial courses without an exact equivalent to UT, LD is assigned to lower division course credit (100-200 level) and UD is assigned to upper division course credit (300-400 level).
 Lower division course credit (100-200 level) is not awarded for upper division course credit (300-400 level), and vice versa, unless approved by the department in which the transfer course is being considered.

 Transfer Credit Policy for Transfer students admitted fall semester 2013: Transfer credit will be granted only for college level nonremedial courses in which a grade of D- or better was earned.
 Credit in which a grade of F was earned is not applicable and will not count toward a degree; however, the course, hours and grade are placed on the University of Tennessee transcript and calculated in the transfer GPA.
 Many UT programs require a grade of C or higher in courses in the major and the student bears the ultimate responsibility for educational planning, selecting courses, meeting program requirements, and adhering to policies and procedures.